luciantuce/ec2-ansible-redis/README.md

 number_of_servers - number of redis slaves + redis master
 port_redis - port used for redis communication

-Top run the playbook: #ansible redis.yml
+Top run the playbook run the command: ansible redis.yml